Protect and secure your data from cyber attacks

 Centralizing your key management brings all these protective measures under one roof.
 This approach strengthens security and enables automated monitoring systems to quickly spot and alert you to unusual access patterns or potential breach attempts.
 Your security team gains a unified view of all key-related activities across your organization.

-These three techniques form a powerful trio for protecting sensitive data while maintaining business utility.
+These three techniques form a powerful trio for protecting sensitive data usage while maintaining business utility.
 Tokenization transforms sensitive data into meaningless tokens.
 Imagine replacing your credit card number with a random string that only your system can link back to the original.
 This ensures that even if unauthorized users access your systems, they can't extract valuable information.

 Data masking takes a different approach, preserving the format while hiding the actual data.
 For instance, a masked credit card number might show only the last four digits while maintaining the same length and pattern.
 This allows your applications to function normally while protecting sensitive information.